Data-Robusta/data-robusta/README.md

 - Coffee Arabica: One of the two major coffee varieties, considered sweeter, more flavorful, and more acidic than Robusta.
 Our project focuses on this type of coffee.
 - Coffee Robusta: The other major coffee variety, sought after for its much higher caffeine content and lesser vulnerability to pests and adverse weather conditions.
-- Coffee rust:
-- Excelso coffee:
-- Prophet model:
-- ICO:
+- Coffee rust: A disease that devastates coffee plants and produces red-yellow spots on the leaves that look like rust.
+- Excelso coffee: A size-grading of coffee beans.
+This is the second largest coffee grading and is most commonly sold.
+- Prophet model: A time-series modeling library developed by Facebook used to quickly and accurately predict trends over time
+- ICO: International Coffee Organization, a trade bloc that tracks global coffee statistics and encourages development.
-- Fedecafé: Common abbreviation for National Federation of Coffee Growers of Colombia (Spanish: Federación Nacional de Cafeteros de Colombia), a non-profit business association that promotes production and exportation of Colombian coffee
+- Fedecafé: Common abbreviation for National Federation of Coffee Growers of Colombia (Spanish: Federación Nacional de Cafeteros de Colombia), a non-profit business association that promotes production and exportation of Colombian coffee.
-- NOAA: National Oceanic and Atmospheric Administration, the source for all of our weather data
+- NOAA: National Oceanic and Atmospheric Administration, the source for all of our weather data.
-- RMSE: Root mean squared error, the average amount our predictions differ from the actual values
+- RMSE: Root mean squared error, the average amount our predictions differ from the actual values.
+- CPI: Consumer Price Index, a measure of the average change over time in the prices paid by U.S. consumers, used to approximate inflation.

 ### Data Dictionary